cisco/mindmeld/source/blueprints/screening_app.rst

 The conversational flows for a health screening will primarily involve asking users a series of questions about their medical history relevant to prediabetes.
 Once all necessary questions have been asked, the users are informed of their risk for presenting prediabetes.

-Here is an examples of a scripted dialogue interaction for conversational flows.
-Although the screening is done in Spanish, for instructional purposes we demonstrate the same interaction in English.
+Here is an example of a scripted dialogue interaction for conversational flows.
+Although the screening is done in Spanish, for instructional purposes, we demonstrate the same interaction in English.

 .. image:: /images/screening_interactions.png
     :width: 700px